alcofrisbas/storytelling-with-skynet/README.md

 ```
 cp .sampleenv .env
 ```
+First, you'll need a django secret key.
+You'll also need a google client id if you want to make use of google accounts.

 Now, make sure that
 1. there are trained models that the web-app can access
     * [Train a model](#train)